-World shares mixed as China, US to resume trade talks
+World shares mostly dip as China, US to resume trade talks

 The trade war between the U.S. and China has dragged on for 15 months, inflicting economic damage on both countries.
 The two sides have raised import duties on billions of dollars of each other’s goods, fueling fears their dispute might tip the global economy into recession.

-Washington and Beijing recently had held off from further escalating the conflict up until this week, when the U.S. blacklisted a group of Chinese technology companies over alleged human rights violations.
+Washington and Beijing had held off from further escalating the conflict until this week, when the U.S. blacklisted a group of Chinese technology companies over alleged human rights violations.

 All told, the Trump administration has imposed tariffs on more than $360 billion worth of Chinese goods and plans to tax an additional $160 billion of imports on Dec.
 15. This would extend U.S. tariffs to just about everything China ships to the United States.
 China has counterpunched by taxing $120 billion in U.S. exports, notably soybeans and other farm goods.

+Further complicating matters, Chinese authorities became incensed by a tweet posted last week by Daryl Morey, the general manager of the NBA’s Houston Rockets.
+Morey’s tweet expressing support for anti-government protesters in Hong Kong has since been taken down, but Chinese officials canceled news conferences scheduled around Thursday’s preseason game between the Los Angeles Lakers and Brooklyn Nets in Shanghai.

+Apple, meanwhile, gave in to pressure from the Chinese government to drop an app showing police movements around the protests in Hong Kong.
+Apple removed the smartphone app from its online store Thursday.

-ENERGY: Benchmark crude oil fell 26 cents to $52.33 a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark crude oil gained 9 cents to $52.68 a barrel in electronic trading on the New York Mercantile Exchange.
 It fell 4 cents to $52.59 a barrel Wednesday.
-Brent crude oil, the international standard, lost 21 cents to $58.11 a barrel.
+Brent crude oil, the international standard, rose 7 cents to $58.39 a barrel.